smiracle/interview-questions/topics/aws_readme.md

 ### You have two applications deployed in separate AWS accounts, and you need to establish connectivity between them.
 What AWS services or configurations would you utilize, and why?

-There are several effective approaches to connect applications in different AWS accounts:VPC Peering: Set up VPC peering between the VPCs hosting the applications.
+There are several effective approaches to connect applications in different AWS accounts:

+VPC Peering: Set up VPC peering between the VPCs hosting the applications.
 This allows instances in both VPCs to communicate securely as if they are on the same network.

 VPN Connection: Establish a VPN connection between the VPCs or on-premises networks associated with each AWS account.
 This ensures secure communication over the internet.